afruizc/blog/content/04-my-journey-in-the-functional-world.md

 In my day job I write python.
 Bruised and scarred from the lack of types I wanted to stay away from dynamic languages.
 After some research, I narrowed down my choices to Haskell and Elm.
 At the end I chose Haskell.
-I could go into reasons why, but I don't think these reasons matter.
-What matters is picking something and following through.

 Haskell is what is known as a pure functional language.
-It means that the output of any function only depends on its arguments.
-This design choice is hugely influential as it dictates how many things are done in Haskell.
+In Haskell, The output of any function only depends on its arguments.
+Let's see an example to understand purity better.

 The following way to generate a random number is not pure: